the01rch/todo/README.md

 ## Edit a Project name

-To edit a project name you need to use the flag '-e', new name and the old name with '@'.
+To edit a project name you need to use the flag '-e', new project name in parenthesis and the old project name with '@'.

 ```bash
 todo -e "toto" @gogo